LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-legal-aspects.md

 for patent issues in any code it is connected to.
 It also is possible that the company using LumoSQL actually does want the liberty to take software patent action in court.
-So whether by the risk or the constraint, Apache 2.0 brings with it significant change compared to SQLite.
+So whether by the risk or the constraint, Apache 2.0 brings with it significant change compared to SQLite's license terms in countries that recognise them.

 MIT has only a patent grant, not retaliation.
 That is why LumoSQL does not use the Apache 2.0 license.